-- They are also highly break resistant.
+- They are also highly resistant.
 In that respect they outperform glass up to 100 times, depending on the type of plastic used.

 - Moreover, they provide better protection against flying sparks (for example from fireworks, campfires, welding and grinding work) and cannot splinter – a significant safety benefit in many everyday situations.